Q-PERIOR/QP_CAP_DemoService/README.md

 - Install service push: `cf install-plugin Create-Service-Push`
 - Build the application using CDS: `cds build --production`
 - Deploy the application to cloud Foundry: `cf create-service-push`
-- This will create an HDI Container called mytimes-db as well as a service mytimes-srv
+- This will create an HDI Container called mycity-db as well as a service mycity-srv
-- Access mytimes-srv from the BTP Cockpit
+- Access mycity-srv from the BTP Cockpit

 ## Local enhancement of the Demo Service
 This section explains how to customize the OData-Service to fit your requirement.